psmd-iberutaru/OpihiExarata/docs/source/user/troubleshooting.rst

 Automatic Mode Stop Button Not Working
 ======================================

-If the ``Stop`` button in the automatic mode GUI is not working and fails to stop the loop as designed, then this is likely because of an oversight when the code was changed.
+If the :guilabel:`Stop` button in the automatic mode GUI is not working and fails to stop the loop as designed, then this is likely because of an oversight when the code was changed.
 The loop will run forever until stopped as per the design of the automatic mode.

-You can force the loop to stop gracefully by creating a file named ``opihiexarata_automatic.stop`` in the same data directory that the automatic loop is fetching the most recent images from.
+You can force the loop to stop gracefully by creating a file named :file:`opihiexarata_automatic.stop` in the same data directory that the automatic loop is fetching the most recent images from.
 The loop checks for the existence of this file and it will stop in a similar way to if the stop button was pressed.
-The loop will be considered **Halted**.
+The loop will be considered :guilabel:`Halted`.

 If this fails, then the suggested remedy is to ungracefully stop or crash the process that OpihiExarata is running in.